 - Databases created through research and intended to be revenue generating

 - Copyrighted works funded by internal or external sponsors

 Tech Launch Arizona generally supports open source licensing, but there are many factors to consider in a determination on whether to subject software to an open source license, such as which open source license applies.
 Your rights and obligations as a user and developer of open source software varies widely among different open source licenses, so it is important to understand these differences and evaluate them carefully.
-Therefore, it is in the best interest of the individual and the University to discuss these options prior to general release.
-TLA can help you understand the differences between open source licenses, and can provide custom “open source”, “free use”, “source available” and other such licenses if needed.
-In addition, TLA can host and distribute University-owned software directly from the web, either for free or for a fee.
+Therefore, it is in your best interest to discuss these options with the University prior to general release.
+We can help you understand the differences between open source licenses, and can provide custom “open source,”, “free use,”, “source available,” and other such licenses if needed.
+In addition, we can host and distribute University-owned software directly online, either for free or for a fee.